Doctoral Training and HDR

 Website

-The GAIA Doctoral School (Biodiversity, Agriculture, Food, Environment, Earth, Water) was officially established in July 2015, resulting from the merger of the SIBAGHE Doctoral School (Integrated Systems in Biology, Agronomy, Geosciences, Hydrosciences, and Environment, ED 477) and the SPSA Doctoral School (Process and Food Sciences, ED 306).
+The GAIA Doctoral School (Biodiversity, Agriculture, Food, Environment, Earth, Water) was officially established in July 2015 as a result of the merger of the SIBAGHE Doctoral School (Integrated Systems in Biology, Agronomy, Geosciences, Hydrosciences, and Environment, ED 477) and the SPSA Doctoral School (Process and Food Sciences, ED 306).

-The GAIA Doctoral School has nearly 500 doctoral students and will operate through six doctoral programs (defined as the organizational structures of the Doctoral School):
+The GAIA Doctoral School has nearly 500 doctoral students and will be supported by six doctoral programs (defined as the organizational structures of the Doctoral School):

 • Agricultural Resources, Processes, Food, Products; APAB.